-The LUSD Clinic is a 14-credit course offered over the course of the fall and spring semesters to selected third-year law students.
+The LUSD Law Clinic is a 14-credit course offered over the course of the fall and spring semesters to select second- and third-year law students.
 Students are expected to work a minimum of 20 hours a week for 15 weeks per semester.
-Student clinicians work directly with LUSD Clinic faculty, clients and partners.
+Student clinicians work directly with LUSD Law Clinic faculty, clients and partners.
 Students attend and participate in client interviews, negotiations, and public meetings.

 Students receive academic credit based upon their satisfactory completion of both casework and the classroom components of the course.

 Students are selected for the program based on academic achievement, relevant work experience, and research and writing skills.
 Additionally, students must demonstrate a sincere interest in land use and natural resources issues.
-Satisfactory completion of courses in Property, Land Use, Administrative Law, and Professional Responsibility are preferred but not required.
-Application requirements and deadlines are announced during the middle of the semester.
+Satisfactory completion of courses in Property Law, Land Use Law, Administrative Law, and Professional Responsibility are preferred but not required.
+Application requirements and deadlines are announced during the middle of the spring semester.

 What is some of the work you’re doing with the clinic?